Lichfield Court

-Lichfield Court, in Richmond, London, consists of two Grade II listed purpose-built blocks of flats.
+Lichfield Court, on Sheen Road in Richmond, London, consists of two Grade II listed purpose-built blocks of flats.
 Designed by Bertram Carter and built in fine Streamline Moderne style, it was completed in 1935.

 Lichfield House

 Lichfield Court is built on the site of Lichfield House, named when the London residence of the Bishop of Lichfield.
 Wealthy sugar factor Henry Lascelles (1690–1753) bought the house and died there by suicide.
 Novelist Mary Elizabeth Braddon (1837–1915), lived there from before 1874 until her death.
 The house was described in 1907 as a "grand old red brick building with a beautiful formal garden".
 Sir Henry George Norris was the final resident.
 The house and grounds were acquired in 1933 by George Broadbridge and redeveloped into the present two blocks of flats.

 Design

 The company estate office and porters' office are situated in the main lobby of the major block.
 The buildings are surrounded by estate grounds which are a mix of gardens and unallocated parking, the major block having a decorative inner courtyard garden and pond.
 Initially intended for the rental market, the flats conformed to six different types ranging from studio flats with no alcove, to studio flats with one alcove or two alcoves, and one to three-bedroom flats, some with balconies.